 Age at menarche has been consistently decreasing over the past 100 years.4 In the medical literature, the probable causes of this continuing trend are clear – excess body fat and excess consumption of animal products are contributing factors to the declining age of puberty.

-Obesity is a factor that increases one’s exposure to estrogen, and multiple studies have found associations between excess weight during childhood and early menarche.5 Soft drink consumption, which is a contributor to the increasing rates of childhood obesity, is also associated with early menarche.2 A new study supporting this evidence was also published online in Pediatrics this week, analyzing connections between early childhood weight and age at onset of puberty.
+Obesity is a factor that increases one’s exposure to estrogen, and multiple studies have found associations between excess weight during childhood and early menarche.5 Soft drink consumption, which is a contributor to the increasing rates of childhood obesity, is also associated with early menarche.2 A study supporting this evidence was also published online in Pediatrics, analyzing connections between early childhood weight and age at onset of puberty.
 These researchers found that increased weight and body mass index (BMI) even at the early ages of 0-20 months was associated with earlier puberty.6

-Total animal protein and meat intake at ages 3 and 7 were positively associated with age at menarche in a recent British study.
+Total animal protein and meat intake at ages 3 and 7 were positively associated with age at menarche in a British study.
 Girls with the highest meat intake at age 7 were 75% more likely to have begun menstruating by age 12 ½ than those in the lowest category of meat intake.7